Can I see a chiropractor if I have a concussion?

 The Bottom Line

-If a patient has recently had a concussion there is a good chance that they also have injury or damage in their cervical spine that is contributing to their symptoms.
+If an individual has recently had a concussion there is a good chance that they also have injury or damage in their spine that is contributing to their symptoms.
 It is important to not neglect the other injuries that may be present such as discogenic injuries, myofascial sprain strains or spinal subluxations.
 Seeing a chiropractor and getting chiropractic care during this healing stage is important in reducing inflammation, allow vertebrae to regain normal movement/ alignment, begin neuromuscular re-education and to reduce neurological and myofascial symptoms.
 Chiropractic care has also been shown to reduce concussion symptoms such as brain fog, fatigue and headaches!

 To schedule call us at 406-551-2177 or go online to gallatinvalleychiropractic.com